 Within southern California, algal and benthic macroinvertebrate biointegrity indices provide an unbiased measure of stream condition in intermittent streams.
 Based on provisional analyses, the same appears to be true for the ASCIs in northern California.
-However, the CSCI may yield lower-thanexpected scores for intermittent streams in xeric portions of northern California (data are insufficient to evaluate intermittent streams in non-xeric regions, such as the Sierra Nevada and the North Coast).
+However, the CSCI may yield lower-than-expected scores for intermittent streams in xeric portions of northern California (data are insufficient to evaluate intermittent streams in non-xeric regions, such as the Sierra Nevada and the North Coast).
 Thus, the CSCI may need to be recalibrated or modified for use in these northern California streams.
 Until that index becomes available, we recommend two interim solutions: First, the ASCIs can serve as an unbiased measure of biointegrity in northern California intermittent streams.
 Second, where the CSCI is measured, alternative reference-based thresholds presented in this report will greatly reduce the likelihood of incorrectly identifying non-reference conditions (while increasing the risk of failing to detect degraded conditions).
 Ongoing research will provide greater clarity on the environmental factors that drive the changes in the CSCI's applicability to intermittent streams in southern versus northern California, as well as in non-xeric portions of the state.
 These conclusions are based on a provisional analysis of data from northern California intermittent reference streams, and they may change as these results are updated with new information.
+A nonperennial reference sampling program is currently underway, led by the State Water Board's Surface Water Ambient Monitoring Program.

-A better understanding of the constraints associated with channel modification conditions or response models may be more useful for setting management goals or prioritizing streams where long-term channel modifications may make the attainment of reference-based thresholds impractical.
+A better understanding of the constraints associated with channel modification

+On a purely biointegrity basis, the same reference-based thresholds used to assess natural channels can accurately determine whether a modified channel supports aquatic life comparable to undisturbed streams.
+However, alternative thresholds based on best-observed conditions or response models may be useful for setting management goals related to aquatic life or prioritizing streams where long-term channel modifications may make the attainment of reference-based thresholds more challenging.
 Where resources, time, and interest allow, site-specific best-attainable thresholds may be identified through additional studies, and these thresholds are preferable to best-observed thresholds.